jotavare/minishell/README.md

 | `255`   | Exit code out of bounds.
 Example: `exit -1`.                                            |

 #### Command Reminders
+> More nice-to-know commands that may be useful in the future.

 | Command       | Description                                                                                 |
 | :------------ | :------------------------------------------------------------------------------------------ |
 | `yes`		| Writes in an infinite loop `yes teste`.                                                     |